 Over the last two and a half years, entire offices, companies, and industries have learned how to work from home.
-The number of primarily remote workers has nearly tripled since 2019.
+Though companies are shifting back toward hybrid and in-person models in 2023, remote roles still have a stronghold in many companies’ new hire plans.
+In fact, the number of primarily remote workers has nearly tripled since 2019.
 But before new employees start working fully remote, has your company developed its plan for onboarding remote employees?
 Could that plan use some tweaks?
 What’s working well, and what isn’t?

 Insight Global has certainly had to adjust how it onboards remote employees since the start of the COVID-19 pandemic.
 This article will give you 12 tips based on how to successfully transform your onboarding process for remote employees.